Last Updated on June 12, 2022 by Dave Farquhar

 Hermann Eisele died in 2014.
 Theresa Eisele died in April 2017.

-Changing demographics probably also played a role.
+And the demographics of that local population changed over time.
 Much of St. Louis’ population of German descent moved to the suburbs in the 1970s and onward.
-The minority populations who replaced them had their own eating and drinking preferences.
+The varied populations who moved into the area they vacated, especially in the 1990s, had their own eating and drinking preferences.